Lauren Baldassarre, MD, is a cardiologist at Yale Medicine and director of the Cardio-Oncology Program at the Yale Cancer Center.

 “I really hope to be able to put patients at ease,” says Dr. Baldassarre.
 “I know that patients are concerned especially when they’re going through so much already.”
 She walks them through established monitoring and treatments protocols, which may be used to prevent complications or treat them, if they do arise.

 In addition to seeing patients, Dr. Baldassarre researches the cardiac side effects of immunotherapy, one of the most promising therapies for cancer.
-She is also an assistant professor (cardiology) at Yale Medicine.
+She is also an associate professor (cardiology) at Yale Medicine.

 Smilow Cancer Hospital, Yale Medicine